 The recipe has organic ingredients like brown rice, carrots, peas, cranberries, and sweet potatoes.
 It’s one of the best low-sodium dog food options that you can serve your dog.

 9. Newman’s Own Adult Formula Dry Dog Food

 Top 5 Ingredients: Chicken, Organic Barley, Organic Oats, Organic Peas, Chicken Meal

-This tasty dog food by Newman’s Own features a holistic formula with minimal salt content.
+This tasty recipe by Newman’s Own is a holistic dog food with minimal salt content.
 The premium dog formula is rich in balanced nutrition and features organic ingredients to give your pup a healthy meal with the ideal protein, carbohydrates, and fats ratio.
 This recipe also contains essential fatty acids and antioxidants.